Pupil Premium

 Proficiency in English

-91% of our children are from minority ethnic families of which 61% speak English as an additional language in comparison to the national 21.3%.
+90% of our children are from minority ethnic families, compared to the National Average of 38% of which 63% speak English as an additional language in comparison to the national 21.4%.

 64% of all EAL children have either no English or are developing acquisition of language (Proficiency in Language A to C)